Under a Cloud of Suspicion

 • Migration.
 Even if these three other aspects of the cloud weren’t a problem, the headache of moving to the cloud might have been enough to put many off entirely.

 The cloud industry worked hard for years to counteract these fears.
-Some of the biggest cloud companies in the world started to build data centres within the countries they were looking to target, therefore addressing the issue of sovereignty.
+Some of the biggest cloud companies in the world started to build data centers within the countries they were looking to target, therefore addressing the issue of sovereignty.
 They also invested (and are still investing) millions in data security and compliance — so much to the point that arguably now your data is safer in the cloud than it is on your premises (in the same way that your money is safer in a bank than in cash under your mattress), while making it easier to demonstrate compliance.
-And where migration is concerned, specialist organisations have honed the art of moving data from one home to another, making the process as painless as possible.
+And where migration is concerned, specialist organizations have honed the art of moving data from one home to another, making the process as painless as possible.

 But have those original fears well and truly disappeared?